UlrichDinh168/dev-academy-Solita/README.md

 4. In the root folder

 - Run `npm i` to install all required dependencies.
-- Run `npm run deduplication` to remove all the dupped lines in the files.
+- Run `npm run dedup` to remove all the dupped lines in the files.
 - Run `npm run import` to auto import 'clean' files to database.

 ## Stuff to do